 - Who: By Iridescent

 - When: Deadline is March 8, 2017

 - Technovation offers girls around the world the opportunity to learn the necessary skills to become tech entrepreneurs and leaders.
 Girls ages 10 to 18 learn to identify a problem in their community and create a mobile app solution to address that problem, and then learn how to communicate these ideas and translate them into a fully launched business.

 - It’s specifically for girls 10 to 18, who want to build mobile apps

 - They’re partnered up with Google (Good networking)

 - Their startup themes are inspired by the UN’s Sustainable Development Goals: Poverty, Environment, Peace, Equality, Education, Health

 So, if you’re ready to take your idea to a whole new level, but you’re still in high school – one of these could be your ticket to the advising, practical skills and actual work needed to make it happen.

 Keep in mind, two have due dates.
 The Diamond Challenge only has a few days left, so if you’re interested, make sure to join ASAP!

 Good luck for those of you planning to pitch your ideas.Opinions expressed here are the opinions of the author.
-Influencive does not endrose or review brands mentioned; does not and can not investigate relationships with brands, products, and people mentioned and is up to the author to disclose.
+Influencive does not endorse or review brands mentioned; does not and can not investigate relationships with brands, products, and people mentioned and is up to the author to disclose.
 VIP Contributors and Contributors, amongst other accounts and articles, are professional fee-based.